open-rpc/spec/README.md

 }
 ```

-When a runtime expression fails to evaluate, no parameter value is passed to the target operation.
+When a runtime expression fails to evaluate, no parameter value is passed to the target method.

-Values from the response can be used to drive a linked operation.
+Values from the result can be used to drive a linked method.

 ```json
 {